-Fields are planted yearly for cattle grazing.
-In addition, half of the property is pasture land with running creek water (pending rain) and a 7-acre tank that has had spring fed water at least 20 to 30 feet-deep in such tank for over 50 years.
-We attempt to make sure the fences are strong and the food and water for the grazing operation is always plentiful.
+Our West Texas fields are planted yearly for cattle grazing.
+In addition to that, half of our property is pasture land with a running creek and a 7-acre pond.
+The pond is spring-fed and is at least 30 feet deep.
+We make sure the fences are strong and the food and water for the grazing operation is always plentiful.
 Fence repair is always an ongoing battle with a running creek, but we are yearly repairing and revising fences.
-Future goal is to pipe fence, with 5-foot cattle wire therein, the entire property.
-Hopefully the pipe fence and cattle wire will limit the varmints (coyotes and pigs) that kill calves, prevent goat and sheep operations and destroy fields.
+Our future goal is to fence with 5-foot cattle wire therein the entire property.
+Hopefully the pipe fence and cattle wire will limit the varmints such as coyotes and pigs that will kill calves, prevent goat and sheep operations, and destroy fields.

-The cattle operation has been in existence on this property for well over 100 years.
+Our cattle operation has been in existence on this West Texas property for over 100 years.
 The sheep operation was taken away approximately 30 years ago due to coyotes, which will hopefully be limited in the future.
 Goat operations are currently not possible due to coyote problems.
-As noted above, the owner of 24 Outfitters desires to pipe-fence the entire property with cattle wire therein (not for deer, but for cattle, sheep and goats), limiting the pig and coyote problems thereto.
+As noted above, the owner of 24 Outfitters desires to pipe-fence the entire property with cattle wire therein (not for deer, but for cattle, sheep and goats), but limiting the pig and coyote problems.

-We attempt to provide excellent food and grazing, with year round water for our cattle grazing operations.
-Even in the most severe droughts we have water, although the food might be extremely limited outside purchasing bales of hay.
-The addition of grazing cattle to the natural landscape of 24 Outfitters helps create an idyllic and authentic view of the Texas outdoor experience, and we couldn’t be more proud of the animals on the farm.
-Hopefully in the future, goats and sheep will be added to the landscape of 24 Outfitters.
+We attempt to provide excellent food and grazing with year round water for our cattle grazing operation.
+Even in the most severe droughts we have water although the food might be extremely limited outside of purchasing bales of hay.
+The addition of grazing cattle to the natural landscape of 24 Outfitters helps create an idyllic and authentic view of the West Texas outdoor experience and we couldn’t be more proud of the animals on the farm.
+Hopefully in the future, goats and sheep will be added to the gorgeous pastures at 24 Outfitters.